pegvisomant - injection, Somavert (cont.)

 PRECAUTIONS: Before using this medication, tell your doctor or pharmacist if you are allergic to it or if you have any other allergies.
 This product may contain inactive ingredients (such as dry natural rubber/latex in the product packaging), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver problems.If you have diabetes, pegvisomant may help improve symptoms of diabetes, such as lowering high blood sugar levels.
 Check your blood sugar regularly.
 Your doctor may need to adjust your diabetes medications.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.

 OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
-US residents can call the US National Poison Hotline at 1-800-222-1222.
+US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: increased tiredness.

 Report Problems to the Food and Drug Administration